Richard Sharples

-Sir Richard Christopher Sharples, (6 August 1916 – 10 March 1973) was a British politician and Governor of Bermuda who was shot dead by assassins linked to a small militant Bermudian Black Power group called the Black Beret Cadre.
-The former army major, who had been a Cabinet Minister, resigned his seat to take up the position of Governor of Bermuda in late 1972.
+Sir Richard Christopher Sharples, (6 August 1916 – 10 March 1973) was a British politician.
+He served as a Governor of Bermuda in 1972 until his assassination in 1973 by assailants who were linked to a small militant Bermudian Black Power group called the Black Beret Cadre.
+The former army major, who had been a junior minister, resigned his seat to take up the position of Governor of Bermuda in late 1972.
 His murder resulted in the last executions conducted under British rule, in 1977.

 Career

 Sharples passed out from the Royal Military College, Sandhurst, in 1936 and was commissioned into the Welsh Guards.
 During the Second World War he served in France and Italy.
 He rose to the rank of lieutenant colonel and left the army in 1953.
 He married Pamela Newall in 1946; they had two sons and two daughters.
 The family greatly enjoyed yachting, and this was the basis of a close friendship with Edward Heath, later prime minister.
 Sharples was elected Conservative Member of Parliament for Sutton and Cheam in a 1954 byelection.
 After the 1970 general election, he served as Minister of State at the Home Office, before resigning his seat in 1972 to take up the position of Governor of Bermuda.
 He was assassinated in 1973 by a faction associating itself with the Black Power movement.

 His widow was subsequently made a life peer as Baroness Sharples.